wiliam969/react_pwa_blog/README.md

 # React PWA Blog
 This project is based on the create-react-app.
-You can use it as a fixed Portfolio Template
+You can use it as a fixed Portfolio Template.
-Set some params in the .env file and you can call a WP API.
+Just set some params in the .env file and you can call a WP API.
 With a little hassle it would be possible to integrate other API's.

 ## TODO (beta brach)